 - 3331.
 Surfacing.
 All required parking areas and their access driveways except those facilities serving single-family residences shall be paved, unless exempted by the Planning Board in acting under Section 1420, for cases such as seasonal or periodic use where unpaved surfaces will not cause dust, erosion, hazard or unsightly conditions. - 3332.
 Setback.
-No off-street parking area for five or more cars shall be located within 20 feet of a street right-of-way. - 3333.
+No off-street parking area for five or more cars shall be located within 20 feet of a street right-of-way.
+When shopping cart corrals are proposed, the location of such corrals shall be next to handicap parking spaces," - 3333.
 Backing.
 Parking areas for five or more cars shall not require backing into a public way. - 3334.
 Proximity.
 Parking spaces more than 300 feet from the building entrance they serve may not be counted towards fulfillment of parking requirements unless in acting under Section 1420 the Planning Board determines that circumstances justify a greater separation of parking from use. - 3335.
 Egress spacing.
 The following shall apply to entrances or exits to all parking areas having 20 or more spaces, except those located in the B-l District, which are exempted. - (a) Entrance or exit centerlines shall not fall within 50 feet of an intersection of street sidelines or within 250 feet of the centerline of any other parking area entrance or exit on the same side of the street, whether on the same parcel or not, if serving 20 or more parking spaces.
-Users shall arrange for shared egress if necessary to meet the requirements. - (b) Egressing vehicles shall have not less than 400 feet sight distance in each travel direction on an arterial street, 250 feet in other cases. - 3336.
+Users shall arrange for shared egress if necessary to meet the requirements. - 3336.
 Regulations.
 The Planning Board shall adopt and from time to time may amend dimensional and other regulations for the administration of these design and location requirements. - 3337.
 Driveways.
 All required parking spaces shall be provided with unobstructed access to and from a street and shall be properly maintained so as to permit them to be used at all times. - (a) A shared driveway shall be considered to provide adequate access to more than two lots or more than four dwelling units only if the Planning board, in acting on a definitive subdivision plan or Development Plan, or if the Board of Appeals or other Special Permit Granting Authority, in acting on a special permit, determines that such shared access provides some community benefit, such as environmental protection or improvement of egress safety, and does not circumvent the intent of the Subdivision Regulations, as well as meeting the requirements of paragraph (b).